-OHK will announce the latest Living Wage standard every year.
-Employers will have six months to adjust their staff's salaries to the latest level.
+Oxfam Hong Kong will announce the latest Living Wage standard every year.
+Employers will have 6 months as buffer time to adjust salary to the latest level.

 5 Anker, R. (2011).
 Estimating a living wage: A methodological review (Conditions of Work and Employment Series No. 29).
 Geneva: ILO.